released-info/blog/_posts/2024-01-01-redhat-security.md

         <img src="/images/linux-red-hat.png" alt="Linux Red Hat logo"/>
     </div>
     <div class="col-sm-10">
-        Red Hat Enterprise Linux (RHEL) is widely used in enterprise environments where security and stability are top priorities.
-RHEL provides a robust security framework, including mandatory access controls, vulnerability scanning, and compliance tools.
-This article explores the key security features in RHEL and best practices for securing enterprise deployments.
+        Red Hat Enterprise Linux (RHEL) is widely used for its security and stability.
+        It incorporates SELinux for mandatory access controls, system hardening features, and tools like OpenSCAP and Red Hat Insights for vulnerability management.
+        Regular security updates, firewall configurations, and SSH access restrictions enhance protection.
+        RHEL follows a structured release model, with major versions supported for up to 10 years.
+        RHEL 6 introduced virtualization and ext4, RHEL 7 adopted systemd and XFS, RHEL 8 improved package management and containerization, and RHEL 9 enhanced security, automation, and observability.
+        Organizations should choose versions based on stability needs, leveraging RHEL’s long-term support.
+        Keeping systems updated and following best practices ensures a secure and optimized enterprise environment.
     </div>
 </div>